 Video campaigns can also be served as ads, particularly on social media platforms, with users clicking to see tagged products and making purchases directly from the ad or being directed to a website.
 (When Instagram rolled out their Shopping channel in 2018, the social media juggernaut revealed that 90 million users tap on shopping posts to see the product tags every month.)

 By understanding consumer preferences and gathering first party data through clicks, fill forms and purchases, brands can also offer hyper personalization of video campaigns.
 And, increasingly specific targeting and creative campaigns can change in real time based on user choices and profiles.
-The Drum notes, “Data-driven, dynamic video can enable advertisers to present only relevant products to consumers and optimise the shopping experience to the natural behaviours of whatever screen they are on.”
+The Drum notes, “Data-driven, dynamic video can enable advertisers to present only relevant products to consumers and optimize the shopping experience to the natural behaviours of whatever screen they are on.”

 Aligning Storytelling And Shoppable Entertainment Can Offer Authentic Connections

 Today’s streamers are savvy, and have high expectations of brands and the experiences they provide.
 Connection, authenticity, transparency and creativity tend to resonate more with the modern consumer, which Amazon hoped to achieve with its interactive reality series Making the Cut.
 Amazon tapped the very popular, original hosts of Project Runway, Heidi Klum and Tim Gunn, to host their new shoppable reality series.
 Like Project Runway, designers competed in various fashion challenges with Klum and Gunn’s guidance, and this time some of the designs could be purchased.
 Viewers grew attached to certain designers and the storytelling that accompanies the experience, which likely drove their purchasing decisions.

 The shoppable entertainment experience wasn’t without its hiccups, but the items sold out immediately and it’s likely this is just the beginning for similar programming from Amazon and other retailers.